samuelstevens/personal-website/writing/lisp.md

 In an effort to alleviate that, I want to learn Lisp.

 Specifically, I want to enumerate the features in Lisp that I'm missing and write enough Lisp to understand the value and power of those specific features.[^other-languages]

+> Throughout this document, I'll refer to these features as *Blub++ features*: features that Blub doesn't have, but that Blub++ would.

 [^other-languages]: Of course, I'll probably end up wanting to do this in other languages like Haskell or another Hindley–Milner type system language like OCaML.
 Are there other big language features that I haven't encountered, but that users can't live without?